-The Federal Work-Study Program is a federally funded program that provides part-time employment opportunities in various offices on campus and in the community to students who demonstrate financial need based on the results of the Free Application for Federal Student Aid (FAFSA).
+The Federal Work-Study Program is a federally-funded program that provides part-time employment opportunities in various offices on campus and in the community to undergraduate students who demonstrate financial need based on the results of the Free Application for Federal Student Aid (FAFSA).
 Students are paid at an hourly rate (typically minimum wage), and receive their paycheck monthly for hours worked in the previous month.
 Federal Work-Study funds will not be credited directly to a student’s Huntingdon College student account.
 Students interested are encouraged to complete a Federal Work Study Application.

 - You must complete the FAFSA.